General Electric GE9X: Development

-In 2016, its list price was US$M.

 The first engine was expected to be ground-tested in 2016, with flight testing to begin in 2017 and certification happening in 2018.
 Because of the delays, the first flight test occurred in March 2018, with certification expected in late 2019.

 Ground testing

 The first engine to test (FETT) completed its first run in April 2016.
-This engine completed 375 cycles in 335 hours run-time, which validated the engine design in terms of aerodynamic performance, mechanical system behaviour and secondary air system heat management.
+This engine completed 375 cycles in 335 hours run-time, which validated the engine design in terms of aerodynamic performance, mechanical system behavior and secondary air system heat management.

 The GE9X conducted icing tests in Winter 2017.
 The FETT was used for ground cold weather testing in natural icing conditions such as ground fog; minor design changes using additive manufacturing were made within one month.
-Icing certification and evaluation finished during the 2017-2018 winter at Winnipeg, Manitoba.
+Icing certification and evaluation finished during the 2017–2018 winter at Winnipeg, Manitoba.

 Simulated high-altitude conditions were used to test the GE9X for ice crystal icing (core icing) which was an issue for the GEnx.
 This testing improved the understanding of core icing as well as the more familiar rime ice.
 A design change required for the GEnx was the addition of bypass doors between the booster and high-pressure compressor which open into the airflow path to reduce the chance of ice crystals entering the core.